Save up to 15% off with Packages. View Pricing →

 How PRP Works

-PRP (Platelet-Rich Plasma) is a well-established regenerative treatment in aesthetic medicine.
+PRP (platelet-rich plasma) is a well-established regenerative treatment in aesthetic medicine.
 A small blood sample is drawn and centrifuged at high speed to isolate a concentrated plasma rich in growth factors and platelets.

 When injected into the under-eye area, this plasma works at the cellular level to stimulate collagen production, improve microcirculation, and support tissue repair — gradually reducing dark circles and smoothing fine lines over several weeks.